kosh88/pizza/README.md

 order pizza

-This is an application that you can order Pizza.
+This is an application in readen in c# and you can order Pizza.
 This application to work must be connected with MySql.